Adult Nursing

 Programme entry criteria

-Equivalent qualifications other than those listed above may be accepted on a case by case assessment, including academic qualifications and skills obtained outside academic study such as work experience.
-We have a points range so we can take into account all of the information on your application form and adjust the offer from the evidence provided.
+96-120 UCAS tariff points - To include GCSE in English Language and Maths at grade C or above.
+Functional Skills Level 2 in Maths and English and Adult Numeracy and Literacy are also accepted.
+Equivalent qualifications other than those listed above may be accepted on a case-by-case assessment, including academic qualifications and skills obtained outside academic study such as work experience.
+We have a points range so we can take into account all of the information provided in the application form and adjust the offer from the evidence provided.

 Funding criteria